 Oilfish are benthopelagic, found at a depth range of 100-800 m in subtropical waters of all oceans, and mainly fished with longlines.
-Note that almost all catch and effort is produced by Chinese Taipei from its pelagic longline fishery, but a small amount of bycatch is also reported by other CCPs from other gears.
+Note that almost all catch and effort was by Chinese Taipei from its pelagic longline fishery, but a small amount of bycatch was also reported by other CCPs from other gears.

-Both oilfish and escolar can grow to over 2 metres in length and over 50 kg, but average sizes measured in the SIOFA area are around 27 kg (see section 10).
+Both oilfish and escolar can grow to over 2 m in length and over 50 kg, but average sizes measured in the SIOFA area are around 27 kg (see section 10).
 Despite having very high levels of indigestible wax esters in their flesh (which is likely at the root of the ban on sales in countries like Japan or Italy), these species are sought after in several countries and fished in relatively significant amounts in the SIOFA area.
-Further information on oilfish and their fishery in the SIOFA area are provided in a relative Fisheries Summary.

 Catches of oilfish in the SIOFA area were first reported in 2013, but at very low levels (Figure 24a).
 Effort was only reported starting in 2015, and has progressively increased since, with catches increasing and then stabilizing at levels higher than the other main SIOFA species (Figure 24a).
-Oilfish are mainly caught in the western SIOFA area, particularly in subareas 1 and 3b (Figure 24b).
+Oilfish are mainly caught in the western SIOFA area, particularly in Subareas 1 and 3b (Figure 24b).

-Figure 24a and b - Yearly catch of hapuka (tonnes) and effort (10 thousand hooks) in the SIOFA area (upper panel, a) and in different SIOFA subareas (lower panel, b) (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2020).
+Figure 24a and b - Yearly oilfish catch (t) and effort (10 thousand hooks) in the SIOFA area (upper panel, a) and in different SIOFA Subareas (lower panel, b) (source: SIOFA AggregatedCatchEffort and HBHCatchEffort databases 2013-2021).

-Even if catches are variable, effort has remained relatively stable in recent years (Figure 24a), unstandardised catches per units of effort (CPUEs) have thus also remained relatively stable (Figure 25).
+Effort has been relatively stable in recent years, with slightly declining catches (Figure 24a), such that unstandardised catches per units of effort (CPUE) declined slightly (Figure 25).
+In 2021 effort increased and catches decreased, leading to a marked decline of CPUE.